Guest Post by Karen Brimeyer, Holistic Nutritionist and Functional Medicine Practitioner

 6. Avoid watching TV before bed because it acts as a stimulus.

 7. De-stress before bed by taking a warm bath, reading a book, or meditating.

 8. Practice Alternate Nostril Breathing Before Bed to help ease your racing mind and balance the brain hemispheres.

 9. Dim the lights in your house once the sun goes down to help trigger the proper hormonal response that signals to the body that it is time to sleep.

-Get FREE Gut Healing Techniques used by the leading natural medicine doctors.
 Karen Brimeyer is a Nutritionist, Functional Medicine Practitioner, and Health Consultant who has helped over a hundred personal clients heal their Leaky Gut and digestive problems, lose weight, and resolve their chronic health conditions.

 Learn more about how to heal Leaky Gut and resolve your chronic health symptoms and conditions in her Free Leaky Gut Presentation.